marcw/marc.weistroff.net/source/about/index.markdown

 ## Who's this guy ?

-My name is Marc Weistroff and I'm a developer mostly using PHP and Go.
+My name is Marc Weistroff and I'm a developer using PHP/Symfony2 and Go.

 If by any chance you wanted to contact me, you can use one of these media: